Makbari1997/CNN_stock/README.md

 # CNN_stock
 A simple deep neural network based on CNNs to predict the growth slope of a stock in Tehran Stock Exchange.
-It first trains the model on historical data of the given stock and then predicts the the growth slope of the stock's price based on the information of the last 10 days.
+It first trains the model on historical data of the given stock and then predicts the the growth slope of the stock's price for the next trading day based on the information of the last 10 days.

 ## How to Run?